javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/4-counter-object-independent/solution.md

 Surely it will work just fine.

-Both nested functions are created within the same outer Lexical Environment, so they share access to the same `count` variable:
+Both nested functions are created within the same outer Environment Record, so they share access to the same `count` variable:

 ```js run
 function Counter() {